- All undergraduate students must apply via OneApp. Applications open September 15, 2022.

 George Freeman died May 8, 1953 before completing his Ph.D.
 He was a diligent student, a dedicated humanitarian, active in many organizations but especially interested in interpreting and helping people better understand Black Americans.
 He believed he had to demonstrate by action and example competence as a representative of a minority group.
 After his death, his relatives and friends at Iowa State and from many parts of the United States set up and contributed to the George Freeman Memorial Scholarship.

-- Must be an agriculture and society (A&S) major (undergraduate) or have agriculture and society (A&S) the declared major for incoming freshmen.
+- Must be an agricultural and rural policy studies (Ag Policy) major (undergraduate) or have agricultural and rural policy studies (Ag Policy) the declared major for incoming freshmen.

 - Top 20% of graduating high school class or if a current student, shall have a cumulative GPA of 3.0 or better on a 4.0 scale.